 Désirée Attard is a lawyer, legislative drafter, and human rights activist based in Malta.
 For the past five years, she has been leading the legal team within the Ministry for Equality responsible for Malta’s leap in LGBTIQ+ rights, and has pushed forward important legal reforms, including the criminalisation of conversion practices, and the introduction of marriage equality.
 She holds a Doctors of Law degree from the University of Malta, where she successfully defended her thesis, titled Abortion in Malta: Reviewing the Legal Stance from a Pro-Choice Perspective.

 Suha Ballout, PhD, RN is an Assistant Professor at the University of Massachusetts Boston with more than 15 years of clinical experience working with marginalized groups in the U.S. and globally.
 Her research focuses on understanding the impact that marginalization and vulnerability of minority groups has on the development chronic conditions, access to healthcare, and adherence to disease prevention and management strategies.
-She is the President of the Lebanese Medical Association for Sexual Health (LebMASH) and has focused on .
+She is the President of the Lebanese Medical Association for Sexual Health (LebMASH).
 Dr. Ballout is also a member of Sigma Theta Tau International, Gay and Lesbian Medical Association (GLMA), American Nurses Association (ANA), Association of Nurses in AIDS Care (ANAC), Eastern Nursing Research Society (ENRS), and others.

 Nathan Despott is a survivor of 10 years of LGBTQA+ conversion practices.
 He is a proud gay Maltese Australian who was raised in a Roman Catholic family before entering the evangelical world in his late teens.
 Since 2013, Nathan has been advocating for a nuanced and survivor-led response to conversion practices in Australia.
 In 2015 he co-founded Brave Network (www.thebravenetwork.org), a conversion survivor support and advocacy group, and later co-wrote the SOGICE Survivor Statement (www.sogicesurvivors.com.au) with a group of passionate survivors and policy analysts.
 Brave and SOGICE Survivors are now spearheading a range of conversion practices interventions across Australasia.
 The work of Brave Network and SOGICE Survivors includes: